 Neptune Beach home prices are not only among the most expensive in Florida, but Neptune Beach real estate also consistently ranks among the most expensive in America.

-Neptune Beach is a decidedly white-collar city, with fully 91.88% of the workforce employed in white-collar jobs, well above the national average.
+Neptune Beach is a decidedly white-collar city, with fully 90.15% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Neptune Beach is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Neptune Beach who work in sales jobs (16.35%), management occupations (15.13%), and office and administrative support (10.68%).
+There are especially a lot of people living in Neptune Beach who work in sales jobs (13.74%), healthcare (12.59%), and management occupations (10.80%).

-One of the nice things about Neptune Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Neptune Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The people who call Neptune Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Neptune Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Neptune Beach include English, Irish, European, and Italian.
+Important ancestries of people in Neptune Beach include German, English, Irish, Italian, and European.

 The most common language spoken in Neptune Beach is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Italian.